 Like most situations, there are some downsides to building your own home.
 You will need to take the time to find the perfect lot and location, then you will need to work with an architect to begin planning out the design and blueprints for your dream home.

-Before you get too far in the process you need to think about permitting with your local city/county.
-Unforeseen issues with Critical Area Designations or stormwater management can force you to change your plans.
+Before you get too far, you need to consider permitting with your local city/county.
+Unforeseen Critical Area Designations or stormwater management issues can force you to change your plans.

 Building your own house could cost more per square foot than purchasing an existing home in Washington state.
-Not only could you spend more money to build a new home, you will also spend a lot more time on the actual home construction.
-The time devoted to choosing every detail from cabinets to windows to exterior finishes and landscaping quickly adds up and construction time can easily be a year depending on the size of your home.
+Not only could you spend more money to build a new home, but you will also spend a lot more time on the actual home construction.
+The time devoted to choosing every detail, from cabinets to windows to exterior finishes and landscaping, quickly adds up.
+Construction time can easily be a year, depending on the size of your home.

-Compare this to purchasing an existing home where you could move in shortly after your home loan closes which could be between 30 and 45 days.
-During the home building process, your new home will not be livable for a while so you will need to be able to cover the cost of your current home along with the home you will be building.
+Compare this to purchasing an existing home where you could move in shortly after your home loan closes, which could be between 30 and 45 days.
+During the home-building process, your new home will not be livable for a while, so you will need to be able to cover the cost of your current home and the home you will be building.

 A complete home construction project has a lot of variables.
-Starting with location, the cost of the land factors in the acreage, the area in Washington in which it is located, quality of land, etc.
+Starting with location, the cost of the land factors in the acreage, the area in Washington where it is located, the quality of land, etc.

 For instance, the cost of land in King County can be significantly higher than land near the Tri-Cities.
 If you are looking to build a vacation home, the cost of waterfront property could vary from land located in a forest area.

 Next is the home itself.
 How big will the home be?
 How many stories?
-What kinds of details are on your wish-list and what quality of materials are you planning on using?
-All of these aspects and more will play a role in determining the cost to build your home.
+What kinds of details are on your wish list, and what quality of materials are you planning on using?
+All of these aspects and more will play a role in determining the cost of building your home.

-According to Home Advisor, the average cost to build a house is around $150 per square foot.
+Home Advisor says the average cost to build a house nationally is around $150 per square foot.
 The building costs alone for your dream home (not counting the cost of the lot or land) will run between $111,588 and $450,911.

-Keep in mind that Washington state’s cost of living is higher than the national average so you will most likely be paying more per square foot than this estimate.
-If you are planning on building in King, Pierce or Snohomish county you can expect the cost to build a house to be significantly higher than the national average.
+Remember that the cost of building and living in Washington State is higher than the national average, so you will be paying more per square foot than this estimate.
+If you plan on building in King, Pierce, or Snohomish County, you can expect the cost of building a house to be significantly higher than the national average.
+Specific costs per square foot can vary depending on the complexity of construction, materials, and builder, but expect to be in the $250-$500 per square foot range, not including the land.

-As you read previously there are many factors that play into the cost of constructing a home.
-Here are some specifics to start thinking about before deciding to build your home.
+As you read previously, many factors play into the cost of constructing a home.
+Here are some specifics to consider before deciding to build your home.

 The lot or land you build on is probably the most significant purchase of the entire construction project.
-The size of the lot will help determine the size of home you can build.
+The size of the lot will help determine the size of the home you can build.
 Whether the land already has the essential utilities such as gas, water, and electricity can make a huge difference in cost.
-Also take into consideration as to whether the land is ready for construction.
+Also, take into consideration whether the land is ready for construction.

-For instance, will you need to build any retaining walls before you are able to lay a foundation?
+For instance, will you need to build any retaining walls before you can lay a foundation?
 And is the property accessible to the builders and construction crews?
 Is there an existing dwelling on the property?
 The cost of demolishing a home can be significant.

 Once you’ve decided on a place, you’ll work with an architect to begin laying out the design of your home.
-With this, you need to cover the cost of building permits and fees.
-After your design is approved by your local jurisdiction you will then begin working with a contractor where you will discuss your budget and timeline for construction.
+With this, you must cover the cost of building permits and fees.
+After your local jurisdiction approves your design, you will begin working with a contractor to discuss your budget and timeline for construction.

 Plan on paying your architect and contractor hourly or with a lump sum.
-There are pros and cons to both payment methods so make sure you research architects and contractors and go with one that you feel the most comfortable with.
+Both payment methods have pros and cons, so make sure you research architects and contractors and go with the one you feel most comfortable with.

 It’s on to building the shell of your home, this includes the roof, windows, walls, and doors.
-Building your home is an opportunity to go green such as installing solar energy panels or energy-efficient windows.
+Building your home allows you to go green, such as installing solar energy panels or energy-efficient windows.

 Utilities include the essentials such as plumbing and sewage, electric wiring, and potentially a gas hookup.
-Your builders will have accounted for all of these when putting in the foundation.
-As the interior walls went up, space will have been designated for pipe fittings and electrical outlets.
+Your builders will have accounted for all these when putting in the foundation.
+As the interior walls go up, space will be designated for pipe fittings and electrical outlets.

-Think cabinets, flooring, kitchen and bathroom sinks and countertops, and lighting fixtures.
+Think cabinets, flooring, kitchen and bathroom sinks, countertops, and lighting fixtures.
 The cost of interior details can vary dramatically depending on the quality of materials you are using and the look you’re going for.

-Last but not least you’ll want to put aside a budget for clean-up of debris leftover from construction and start working on the landscape of the lot around your new home.
-And like any project, you’ll need to budget for any unexpected expenses.
+Last but not least, you’ll want to put aside a budget for the clean-up of debris leftover from construction and start working on the landscape of the lot around your new home.
+And, like any project, you’ll need to budget for any unexpected expenses.

 Whether you’re buying a home or ready to refinance, our professionals can help.